 Galway has long been considered the cultural capital of Ireland.
-Festive and artsy, with many unique and elaborately painted pubs, the city may be the best place to enjoy good food, a few pints and a good craic.
+Festive and artsy, with many unique and elaborately painted pubs, the city may be the best place in Ireland to enjoy good food, a few pints and a good craic.
 Located on the west coast of the island, and serving as the half way mark on The Wild Atlantic Way, Galway is a stopover point for every traveler who journeys to the western side of Ireland.

 Later In 1232, the now, Norman-English, sacked Galway and walls were built around it, officially establishing it as a city.

 Galway remained an important port city throughout the medieval ages but suffered a few fires in the 1400’s that required the city to be largely rebuilt.
 The old stone buildings and foundations that are seen in the city today, are the result of this rebuilding.

 A bit ironically given it’s present status, Galway is noted to remain a very ‘English’ town in customs until Ireland slowly started to breakaway and resist English influence starting in the eighteenth century.

 Intriguingly enough, the town historically is known as ‘The City of Tribes,’ due it being heavily influenced and ruled by fourteen different families.
 The Athy, Blake, Bodkin, Browne, Darcy, Deane, French, Font, Joyce, Kirwan, Lynch, Martin, Morris and Skerret families.

 The City Centre is alive with shops, signature pubs and of course Eyre Square.
 Galway’s city centre is incredibly walkable and scenic.
 The stone facades of the buildings in this area give notions of the history and longevity of the city, with some portions dating back to medieval times.